 Generally speaking, it is better to avoid contact between dissimilar metals because of the eventual corrosive reaction, but the widespread use of stainless steel connections on galvanised anchor systems indicates that the deterioration is either very slow or manageable.

-For stainless steel anchors and chain, the decision is fairly straightforward - use stainless steel fittings to join the two together.
+The decision for stainless steel anchors and chains is fairly straightforward - use stainless steel fittings to join the two together.
 There is a wide range of different makes and models to suit all budgets - Purchase Anchor Connectors

-For galvanised anchors and chain, a galvanised connection is the natural choice.
+For galvanised anchors and chains, a galvanised connection is a natural choice.
 However, the options available are realistically limited to shackles only - Purchase Anchoring Shackles

 Correct Alignment of Load Bearing Surfaces

-Spread the load by matching the length and shape of the two bearing surfaces as close as possible e.g. a round pin in a snug round hole with both parts the same length.
-Avoid pin point loads.
+Spread the load by matching the length and shape of the two bearing surfaces as closely as possible, e.g. a round pin in a snug round hole with both parts the same length.
+Avoid pinpoint loads.

-There is always the possibility of an ‘awkward’ force being exerted on the anchor shank and/or the connection to the anchor chain when the anchor is being retrieved i.e. not a straight pull.
-The anchor connection therefore needs to be capable of coping with a wrench from any direction.
+There is always the possibility of an ‘awkward’ wrenching pull being exerted on the anchor shank and/or the connection to the anchor chain when the anchor is retrieved, i.e. not a straight pull.
+Therefore, the anchor connection must be capable of coping with applied force from any direction.

 Allowing or Encouraging Rotation

-An anchor will not successfully dock into the stem head fitting if is facing up the wrong way.
+An anchor will only successfully dock into the stem head fitting if facing up the right way.
 An anchor swivel connector will allow the anchor to rotate as it approaches the bow roller.
-There are also connectors that are designed to actively twist or flip the anchor into the correct plane for re-entry.
+In addition, some connectors are designed to actively twist or flip the anchor into the correct plane for re-entry.

 Strength and Quality

-Components that are rated with a manufacturer minimum break load will provide reassurance.
+Components that are rated with a manufacturer-minimum break load will provide reassurance.
 The integrity of any anchor system can be compromised by one weak link.
 The working life of each part will depend on the quality of the base metal and the finish.
 Steel should be a minimum grade 40 and treated with hot dip galvanising.
 N.B.
-Electroplating will not last very long in a marine environment.
-Stainless steel should be a minimum grade 3, marine quality A316.
+Electroplating will only last for a short while in a marine environment.
+Stainless steel should be a minimum grade 3 marine quality A316.

 Fit the largest diameter pin possible through the end link of the chain for the strongest possible joint.

-Use D shackles, especially those with a flush head to the pin, to achieve a narrower fitting.
+Use D shackles to achieve a narrower fitting, especially those with a flush head to the pin.

-Take advantage of the oversize bow shackles which are factory fitted to some brands of anchor e.g. CQR.
+Take advantage of the oversized bow shackles that are factory fitted to some anchor brands, e.g. CQR.
 These shackles often feature a flush pin head with the thread permanently welded.

-The Osculati Twist Connector has a long banana-shape body to flip the anchor in to the right position for docking on the stem head and incorporates a swivel for rotation.
+The Osculati Twist Connector has a long banana-shaped body to flip the anchor into the right position for docking on the stem head and incorporates a swivel for rotation.

-Introduce 3 links of anchor chain between a standard swivel e.g. a Kong design and the anchor.
+Introduce three links of anchor chain between a standard swivel, e.g. a Kong design and the anchor.

 Use a Maillon Rapide (Chain Repair Link)

-Pros: a good quality chain repair link should be as strong as the same size chain, streamline attachment with no snagging, sympathetic bearing surface for chain links or pins at both ends.
+Pros: a good quality chain repair link should be as strong as the comparable size chain - this is a streamlined attachment with no snagging and a sympathetic bearing surface for chain links or pins at both ends.

-Cons: the thread may require a little filing in order to fit through calibrated chain, requires a thread locking compound because seizing is not possible, in this instance, it does not allow lateral movement on the anchor connector.
+Cons: the thread may require a little filing to fit through the end link in calibrated chain - a thread-locking compound is required because seizing is impossible.
+In this instance, it does not allow lateral movement on the anchor connector.

-Joining shackles together ‘pin to pin’ - this will result in the bearing edges sliding from side to side.
+Joining shackles together ‘pin to pin’ results in the bearing edges sliding from side to side.